mgwalker/mudz.me/breads/Cornbread Muffins.md

 Sift together the flour, cornmeal, corn flour, and baking soda.

 In a stand mixer, cream together the butter, sugar, and salt.
-Add the eggs and beat on medium-low speed until combined.
+Add the eggs and buttermilk, and beat on medium-low speed until combined.
 Gradually beat in the dry ingredients, then fold in the sour cream.

 Fill each of the cups of the muffin tin about 2/3 full.
 Bake until a toothpick inserted in the center comes out clean, 8 - 12 minutes.
 Let stand for 10 minutes before removing to a wire rack.